nhatt1k26/LearnJava/3_OOP/README.md

   Static methods cannot use non-static variables or call non-static methods directly. this and super keywords cannot be used in a static context.

-### Static Class

-- A class can be made static only if it is a nested class.
-- A nested static class can be accessed without an object of the outer class.

 ### Final Variable

 - In Java, a final variable can be declared with the final keyword, and then you won't be able to change the value of the final variable (a constant).